Chinese Family Law – Professional Legal Advice

-One of the most important legal changes performed by the Chinese Government in the Family Law areas were the restrictions imposed on family size.
+One of the most important legal changes performed by the Chinese Government in the Family Law areas was the restrictions imposed on family size.
 The family planning policy or the one-child policy as it was referred to was introduced in China for Chinese nationals.
 Over the years, the rules relaxed and couples who did not have any siblings themselves were allowed to have two children.
-The Family Law in China also controls child abduction and children’s rights.
+Family Law in China also controls child abduction and children’s rights.

 The traditional family is highly sustained in China, however, no interdictions are referring to the cohabitation of unmarried persons in this country, whether foreigners or not.
 It is important to know that cohabitation is seen as a modern way of forming a family which can lead to a marriage at a certain point.
 Important changes have been registered and reported in China regarding the family aspects and how people want to live jointly.
 So, cohabitation of unmarried persons is not subject to specific restrictions and it is not considered offensive to traditional families, and people are free to live as they wish.